jreed2021/Avian_Influenza/README.md

 │   └── State_Conversion.py # Helper script for state name to abbreviation conversion
 │
-├── Phylogenetics/ # Folder for phylogenetic analysis scripts and resources
+├── Phylogenetics/ # Folder for phylogenetic analysis scripts and resources │   │
+│   ├── init.py # Marks this as a Python package
+│
+├── Example_files/ # Folder for Example input
+│   │
+│   ├──H5_sequences.fasta
+│
+├── Output_files/ # Folder for Output
+│   │
+│   ├──
 ```

 ## Troubleshooting